fairdataihub/SODA-for-SPARC/README.md

 ## Issues and feedback
 For reporting any problems/bugs with the software, please open a new issue on the [Issues tab](https://github.com/bvhpatel/SODA/issues).
 Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
 Alternatively, you could also use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).
+The feedback form is also accessible directly from SODA.

 The sections below here are only necessary to read if you plan on using the source code of SODA.
 If you are here just for the software, get out of here and enjoy SODA!